sympa-community/ansible-role-sympa/README.md

 This is either a list of listmasters or a single value for the listmaster.

-If no value is provided, =listmaster= will be joined with a @ to the *sympa_domain* variable.
+If no value is provided, `listmaster` will be joined with a @ to the *sympa_domain* variable.

 For example: *listmaster@lists.example.com*.